Ukrainian resistance in Russian-occupied Ukraine: September

-On 6 September, Russian-installed official Artem Bardin was heavily wounded when his car was blown up in Berdyansk.
+On 6 September, Russian-installed official Artem Bardin was heavily wounded when his car was blown up in Berdiansk.
 Russian officials reported that he had lost both of his legs and doctors were "fighting for his life" in the hospital where he was kept.
 Bardin later died in the hospital.

+On 7 September, the headquarters of a pro-Russian organization called "We Are Together With Russia" was bombed in Melitopol.

 On 10 September, Luhansk Oblast Governor Serhiy Haidai claimed that Ukrainian partisans had managed to capture parts of Kreminna during the 2022 Ukrainian Kharkiv Oblast counteroffensive.

-On 16 September, the Deputy Head of Berdiansk CAA for Housing and Communal Services Oleg Boyko and his wife, Lyudmila Boyko - who was head of the city's election commission for the referendum to join Russia- were killed near their garage in Berdiansk in an apparent assassination.
+On 16 September, the Deputy Head of Berdiansk CAA for Housing and Communal Services Oleg Boyko and his wife, Lyudmila Boyko—who was head of the city's election commission for the referendum to join Russia—were killed near their garage in Berdiansk in an apparent assassination.

-October–December
+On 16 September, Serhiy Horenko, the Prosecutor General of the Luhansk People's Republic and his deputy Kateryna Stehlenko were killed in a bomb attack that targeted their office in Luhansk, Luhansk Oblast.

+On 17 September, unknown suspects targeted a car belonging to Russian propagandist Dmitry Kiselyov in an arson attack.
+The incident happened at Kiselyov's mansion in Koktebel, occupied Crimea.

+October–November

 On 31 October, Pavlo Ischuk, the Russian-installed First Deputy Mayor of Berdiansk for Foreign Policy and Mass Communications, was seriously injured by a bombing near his house in Berdiansk.

-On 4 November, Head of the DPR Denis Pushilin said that Alexander Nikulin, a judge of the Supreme Court of the DPR, was shot and seriously injured in Vuhlehirsk.
+On 4 November, Head of the Donetsk People's Republic Denis Pushilin said that Alexander Nikulin, a judge of the Supreme Court of the DPR, was shot and seriously injured in Vuhlehirsk.

 On 15 November, Melitopol Mayor Ivan Fedorov stated that Dmitry Trukhin, a former member of the city council and director of 'communal property' suffered serious injuries after a bombing attack on his residence in Melitopol.

+December

+On 6 December, Ukrainian militants unsuccessfully attempted to assassinate Mykola Volyk, who served as a Russian-installed deputy in occupied Melitopol, Zaporizhzhia Oblast.

+On 11 December, guerillas set fire to barracks, which were occupied by Russian soldiers in the Crimean village of Sovietske.

 On 12 December, Vitaly Bulyuk, First Deputy Head of the Kherson MCA for Economics, Financial and Budgetary Policy, Agriculture, Revenue and Fees, was injured in a car bombing in Skadovsk.
 His driver was killed.

-On 22 December, it was reported that Andrei Shtepa, head of the Russian occupation in the Kakhovka district of Kherson, was assassinated in a car bombing near a Soviet monument in Kakhovka.
+On 22 December, it was reported that Andrei Shtepa, head of the Russian occupation in the Kakhovka Raion of Kherson Oblast, was assassinated in a car bombing near a Soviet monument in Kakhovka.
 His driver was also killed.